-All classes will be taught remotely through the end of the spring 2020 semester.
+All classes will be taught remotely through the end of the 2020 summer term.
 Existing online classes will continue as originally scheduled.

-MU works closely with infection control experts at MU Health Care and local and state public health officials, and follows guidance from the Centers for Disease Control and Prevention (CDC).
+MU continues to work closely with infection control experts at MU Health Care and local and state public health officials, and follows guidance from the Centers for Disease Control and Prevention (CDC).
 Additionally, the Missouri Department of Health and Senior Services (DHSS) has activated a statewide public hotline, 877-435-8411, for citizens or providers needing guidance regarding COVID-19.